applefreak/poyu.xyz/src/about.md

 Hi, my name is Poyu Chen, and I'm from Taiwan.
 Been in the States since early 2017.

 Majored in Electronics Engineering, but loves to program the Web.
-IoT is my favorite subject now, so I get the best of two worlds.

-I've interned at a wonderful company in Taiwan, [Tenten Creative](https://tenten.co) where I've learn a great lot about software development and client services.
+I used to work at a wonderful company in Taiwan, [Tenten Creative](https://tenten.co) where I've learn a great lot about software development and client services.

+Right now I'm employed full time at [Supplyframe Inc.](https://supplyframe.com/), the company that operates a site I absolutely loved, [Hackaday.com](https://hackaday.com/).
+Being able to work at this company makes me incredibly happy and fulfilling.

-I mostly write JavaScript, PHP, and manage Linux servers.
-I'm a Serverless enthusiast, Bitcoin evangelist, and Mandarin Chinese speaker!
+I mostly write JavaScript (Node.js & Browser), and manage Linux servers.
+I'm a Serverless enthusiast, ~~Bitcoin~~ Ethereum evangelist, and Mandarin Chinese speaker!

 Some of my work can be found here: